 When a patient comes to your facility for a healthcare appointment, you have all the tools you need to examine and treat them.
 However, you may not have the right tools to handle telehealth visits.
 By investing in some basic telemedicine equipment, you’ll be able to treat patients wherever they are.

 The tools we’ve covered are mostly physical pieces of equipment, but there’s more to telehealth than physical tools.
 You also need online tools and software.
-JotForm’s online forms allow you to collect sensitive patient information while remaining HIPAA compliant.
+Jotform’s online forms allow you to collect sensitive patient information while remaining HIPAA-friendly.
 Contact us today to learn more.

 Thank you for helping improve the Jotform Blog. 🎉